 Key features:

-- Team workspaces with granular role-based permissions and project-level content ownership through Google Cloud IAM.
+- Team workspaces: manage access with role-based permissions through Google Cloud IAM.

-- Enhanced scheduling capabilities in the Pro version (up to 200 schedules per report with Slack and Google Chat delivery).
+- Enhanced scheduling in Pro: schedule up to two hundred report deliveries with Slack and Google Chat notifications.

 Pricing: